fahaxiki1234/WMFPrep/README.md

 # WMFPrep
-  WMFPrep is a toolbox for functional magnetic resonance imaging preprocessing (fMRI) within brain white-matter (WM), which explore brain WM function in an easy, flexible and quick manner.
+Brain white-matter (WM) functional information have recently been explored using functional magnetic resonance imaging preprocessing (fMRI) during resting-state.
+WMFPrep is a
+MATLAB toolbox, with an easy, flexible and quick manner, for functional preprocessing withinWM.
+Add WMFPrep directory to MATLAB's path and enter "WMFPrep" in the command window of
+MATLAB to enjoy it.

 The is a companion to manuscript entitled "Transcriptomic and macroscopic architecture of intersubject functional variabilities in human brain white-matter".

 # Software dependencies
 Statistical Parametric Mapping 12 (SPM, http://www.fil.ion.ucl.ac.uk/spm/);